NEMA Chicago

-NEMA (Chicago) (also 1210 South Indiana and formerly 113 East Roosevelt or One Grant Park) is a 76-story residential skyscraper in Chicago, Illinois in the Central Station neighborhood, of the Near South Side.
+NEMA Chicago (also 1210 South Indiana; formerly 113 East Roosevelt or One Grant Park) is a 76-story residential skyscraper in Chicago, Illinois in the Central Station neighborhood, of the Near South Side.
 The tower, built by developer Crescent Heights, has 800 apartments and rises 896 ft making it the city's tallest rental apartment building.
-NEMA is the eighth-tallest building in Chicago as of 2024 and the forty first-tallest building in the United States.
+NEMA is the tenth-tallest building in Chicago as of 2024 and the forty first-tallest building in the United States.
 It is the tallest all-rental residential building in the city.